Tyrrrz/JsonExtensions/Readme.md

 }
 ```

-Some of these methods can be chained together as well:
+Some of these methods can be also chained together using the null-conditional operator:

 ```csharp
 // Returns null if: